sjp/sjp-site/_posts/2011-07-06-grid-script.md

 permalink: /projects/gridsvg/docs/grid-script/
 ---

-<p class="warning"><em>Note</em>: this documentation lags behind the latest version, use the documentation provided with the package for up to date information.</p>
+<p class="notice">This documentation lags behind the latest version, use the documentation provided with the package for up to date information.</p>

-The function `grid.script` allows the inclusion of JavaScript text or files within an SVG image.
-When used in conjunction with [`grid.garnish`](/projects/gridsvg/docs/grid-garnish/), `grid.script` can define the behaviour of the SVG document with regards to interactivity.
+The function `grid.script()` allows the inclusion of JavaScript text or files within an SVG image.
+When used in conjunction with [`grid.garnish()`](/projects/gridsvg/docs/grid-garnish/), `grid.script()` can define the behaviour of the SVG document with regards to interactivity.

 The usage of the function is defined as follows: